 Brief Comments Regarding My Personal Experiences with Praying

-It is my hope for you that in addition to praying that God will rectify the difficult circumstances you face, you also will pray that He will help you in dealing with those circumstances.
+It is my hope for each reader of this article that in addition to praying that God will rectify the difficult circumstances you face, you also will pray that He will help you in dealing with those circumstances.
 I believe that your doing so will result in wonderful spiritual blessings for you.